Post-traumatic arthritis: Acute phase

 In this phase, acute post-traumatic arthrosis emerges.
 Matrix degradation, leukocyte infiltration, inflammatory mediators, deficient lubricants, and apoptosis can occur.
 Typically, the acute phase comes hours after the injury.

 Chronic phase

 The chronic phase occurs months or years after the trauma.
 Typical symptoms are joint pain and dysfunction.

 Diagnosis

 Post-traumatic arthritis is diagnosed with the help of a patient's medical history.
 Additionally, radiographic imaging can assist in diagnosing post-traumatic arthritis.

 Management

 It is not possible to cure the acute post-traumatic arthritis in order to prevent a chronic post-traumatic arthritis.
 There are many different options to manage chronic post-traumatic arthritis.

 Lifestyle

-Since being overweight is a risk factor for post-traumatic arthritis, lifestyle changes that help manage body weight are important in the treatment and prevention of the condition.
+Since being overweight is a risk factor for post-traumatic arthritis, lifestyle changes that help manage body weight are important in both the treatment and prevention of the condition.
 Lifestyle changes and weight loss often involve educating the affected person about how to practice a healthy lifestyle.
+Under professional supervision, weight loss can be complemented by targeted muscle-strengthening exercises that improve joint support and help reduce pain.